Arthur Lloyd James: Personal life

 Arthur Lloyd James's wife was Elsie Winifred (1888/1889–1941).
 She was the daughter of the musician Luther Owen, and herself was a well known violinist and a fellow of the Royal Academy of Music.
 They had one child, David Owen Lloyd James.

 Murder and trial

 In 1941 the stress of World War II led Arthur Lloyd James to kill his wife, fearing the war would otherwise cause her hardship.
 The murder weapons were a fork and poker.

 He was tried at the Central Criminal Court, with Mr. Justice Wrottesley presiding.
 The prosecutor was Mr. G. B. McClure, and Mr. Richard O'Sullivan, K.C. was the defence.
 Brixton Prison senior medical officer Dr. H. A. Grierson argued that Lloyd James had manic depressive insanity with a predominant depressive stage.
 Lloyd James pleaded not guilty; the jury found him guilty but insane.

 Death

-Arthur Lloyd James committed suicide on 24 March 1943, at the Broadmoor Criminal Lunatic Asylum in Crowthorne, Berkshire.
+Arthur Lloyd James killed himself on 24 March 1943, at the Broadmoor Criminal Lunatic Asylum in Crowthorne, Berkshire.
 He hanged himself with a necktie and scarf from a bar in his cell.